iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > Annoying<br> :date: __2021-05-02 14:41:42__

 > I haven't had any notifications for months, despite the app setting being switched on.<br> :date: __2021-04-19 12:47:37__

-> Poor.
-Connection Difficult always to log in .<br> :date: __2021-04-09 12:28:45__

-> I had this app a while ago, uninstalled it but forgot to review it.
-Fairly poor interface but also I'd question the value of the data gathered and how it can be of real value.<br> :date: __2021-04-07 03:02:39__

-> Apparently I'm supposed to be able to log my vaccine on here.
-Still have not worked out how.
-Can ask other people log their vaccine, but no idea how to log my own.
-Very frustrating.
-I've checked I've got the latest version, I'm pretty tech savvy but still no idea.
-Given up.<br> :date: __2021-04-06 08:49:24__

-> 547 MB of storage used!?
-This should be such a simple little app!<br> :date: __2021-04-04 15:00:35__